llmeval/LLMEval-Fair/README.md

 ### Scoring

-To mitigate systematic bias introduced by randomly sampling 1,000 questions, LLMEval-3 uses both **relative scores** and **absolute scores**.
+To mitigate systematic bias introduced by randomly sampling 1,000 questions, LLMEval-Fair uses both **relative scores** and **absolute scores**.

 **Relative Score Calculation:**
 Given the rapid development of large language model technology, we introduce a relative score to measure the gap between a model and the current state-of-the-art performance.
 We select the top-performing model on the leaderboard as the SOTA baseline, which is currently Doubao-1.5-Thinking-Pro: